ami-chauhan/Javascript/README.md

-* *JavaScript (JS)* , is a programming language that conforms to the ECMAScript specification.
+* *JavaScript (JS)* , is a programming language that confirms to the ECMAScript specification.
 JavaScript is high-level, just-in-time compiled, and multi-paradigm.
 It has curly-bracket syntax, dynamic typing, prototype-based object-orientation, and first-class functions.

 * JavaScript is used both on the client-side and server-side that allows us to make web pages interactive.